-☐ When the line is fitted the line guide is finally aligned and the locking screw is permanently tightened.(See "Assembly of line drum and line guide" Chapter 4.3)
+☐ When the line is fitted the line guide is finally aligned and the locking screw is permanently tightened.
+(See "Assembly of line drum and line guide" chapter 4.3)

 The line should be led aft to the cockpit via the lead blocks included in the Furlex package.
 The lead blocks are mounted on stanchions and the pulpit.
-See fig. 6.4.a-6.4.f for how to fit the 200 Series and fig. 6.5.a for the 300 Series.
+See fig: 6.4.a (next page) for installation instructions.

 The final turning block by the cockpit is not included in the Furlex kit.

 This needs to be matched individually to each boat depending on the attachment points, the line arrangement chosen and possibly also the type of other blocks on the boat.

-We recommend a swivel block which is free to self align.
+We recommend a swivel block which is free to self-align.

 The maximum working load of the block should not be less than: